edgedb/easy-edgedb/README.md

 });
 ```

-And the same would take place with all the `NPC` types with `first_appearance` and so on.
+And we would do the same with all the `NPC` types, their `first_appearance` data, and so on.
 But we don't have that many cities and characters to insert in this tutorial so we don't need to be so systematic yet.

 We can also turn the inserts for the `Ship` type into a single one.
 Right now it looks like this: